mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell  11 - Subclassification for Code Reuse/readme.md

 - Overriding can issue warnings when subclassing concrete methods.
 - Deep Hierarchies (more than 3 levels) are also a clue of bad subclassing.

+# Exceptions

+- If hierarchy follows the principle *behaves like* then it is safe.

 # Tags